H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 ### 📌 High Quality Go Codes

-This repository contains high-quality Go code focusing on functionality, with each function designed for simplicity and avoiding unnecessary `stupid complexity`, even in scenarios that could easily exceed a `stupid complexity` score of `10+`.
+This repository contains high-quality Go code that focuses particularly on `Retry Policy Logic` and `Chat System Logic`.
+Each function is designed for `simplicity`, deliberately avoiding unnecessary `stupid complexity`, even in scenarios that could potentially exceed a `stupid complexity` score of `10+`.

 ## ⚙️ Installation